equinor/fmu-ensemble/docs/advancedusage.rst

 Comparing realizations or ensembles
 -----------------------------------

-Any linear combinations of ensembles or realizations is possible to compute, in a pointwise manner.
-This includes all common data in the linear combination.
+Any linear combination of ensembles or realizations is possible to compute, in a pointwise manner.
+This includes the data that is shared in the linear combination.

 Computing the sum of two realizations is only a matter of adding them in your Python interpreter.
 The end result is a object you can treat